KirillRomanchuk/TestGit/README.md

 Hi
-For running this test you need: install jre or jdk to your computer download this git repository
+For running this test you need: install jre or jdk to your computer install maven download this git repository and use maven for download all needed dependencies

 Open \TestGit\src\main\resources\configs folder and duplicate "blank.properties"
 to \TestGit\src\main\resources  and rename it to "config.properties"